AI Business TransformationBusiness Ops

 Within twelve months, first-wave domains should be receiving active Level 3 support from the CAIO’s department, with workflow redesign underway and the CAIO’s team serving as the bridge between what AI makes possible and how each domain actually operates.

 What to watch for.
-Three warning signs indicate the CAIO is operating under the old mandate rather than the framework-aligned one.
+Three warning signs indicate the CAIO is operating under the old mandate rather than the methodology-aligned one.
 First, if the CAIO is spending the majority of their time on technology evaluation, vendor management, and tool deployment, they are operating at Level 4 and skipping Levels 1-3.
-Second, if the CAIO's department is entirely data scientists and engineers with no business translators, the 70% effort is not staffed.
+Second, if the CAIO’s department is entirely data scientists and engineers with no business translators, the 70% effort is not staffed.
 Third, if the CAIO cannot explain AI capabilities in business terms that change your strategic thinking, the Level 1 partnership is not working.

 These are not character judgments about the CAIO.
 They are structural indicators that the role needs to be repositioned.
 Most CAIOs are highly capable leaders who are executing the mandate they were given.
-If that mandate was "build an AI roadmap and deploy technology," they are doing exactly what was asked.
-The framework asks something different, and the CEO is the person who resets the mandate.
+If that mandate was “build an AI roadmap and deploy technology,“ they are doing exactly what was asked.
+The methodology asks something different, and the CEO is the person who resets the mandate.

 Frequently Asked Questions